cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 And the best thing is: lernOS is free, open, and easy to understand.
 Start using it today!

-## lernOS Sprint: A 13 Week Self Learning Experience
+## lernOS Sprints: Lifelong Learning in 13 Weeks Timeboxes

-lernOS is practiced in timeboxes of 13 weeks called learning sprints.
+lernOS is practiced in timeboxes of 13 weeks called learning sprints like in [scrum](https://scrumguides.org).
 Normally sprints run along the quarters of a year but the rhythm can be changed if necessary.
-The week 0 is used for the planning of the sprint.
-From week 1-11 a learning path suggests exercises called katas to learn something new.
-In week 12 a retrospective is done to reflect on the learnings.
+A sprint can be done alone (lernOS Soloist), in pairs (lernOS Tandem) or in a group of 4-5 persons (lernOS Circle).

 ![lernOS Sprint](images/lernOS-Sprint.png)

-This is what happens during a learning sprint:
+This is what happens during a lernOS sprint:

-- **Week 0 with the Sprint Planning:** Does everybody understand the process?
+- **Week 0:** The sprint planning.
+Does everybody understand the process?
 When will the weekly meeting be?
-Will the weekly be face-to-face or virtual?
+Which learning path is chosen?
+For lernOS tandems and circles: Will the weekly be face-to-face or virtual?
 Which tools are used for communication and documentation?
 Is everybody able to use the tools?
-- **Weeks 1-11 with the Weekly Meeting:** the circle members are working on their objectives and desired results during the sprint.
-A learning path provide the circle members with a set of exercises called katas to build a network that supports them with achieving their objectives.
-The two pitstops in week 4 and week 8 help to see if everybody is still on track.
+- **Weeks 1-11 with the Weekly Meeting:** It is worked on the objectives and desired results and the progress is critically reflected in the weekly.
+A learning path suggests exercises, which are called Katas as in [CoderDojos](https://coderdojo.com).
+Three learning paths are available for beginners (NOOBs): WOL learning path (open and connected working and learning), OKR learning path (targeted and focused working and learning) and GTD learning path (stress-free and productive working and learning).
+The recommendation is to select only one learning path per sprint and not to mix the learning paths in tandems or circles.
+The two pit stops in week 4 and week 8 help to see whether everyone is still on the right track.
-- **Week 12 with the Retrospective:** the circle members show their final results and reflect on the overall process.
-They also decide if they want to do another sprint together.
+- **Week 12 with the Retrospective:** Review of the final results of the sprint and retrospective of the entire process.
+For learning tandems and circles: The participants decide whether they want to stay together for another sprint.

+At school and university, the pace of learning is determined by school years and semesters.
+In order to structure the learning afterwards in a self-organized way, the lernOS sprints are planned in extreme cases up to the end of one's life (from the cradle to the cradle), just [as Peter Drucker did it](https://www.inc.com/magazine/19970201/1169.html).

-## lernOS Wheel: New Mindset, Skillset, and Toolset
+## lernOS Wheel: Mindset, Skillset, and Toolset

 Mastering the VUCA world of the 21st century requires to be open for change and new approaches.
 There are a lot of tools and methods out there.
 But when one is not open to give it a try, experiment, and fail there will be no success.
 Like the people with the "square wheels" in the image below we are often too busy to see new opportunities.